Lonigro History, Family Crest & Coats of Arms

 - Giuseppe LoNigro, aged 31, who settled in America from Licostia, Italy, in 1907

-- Sebastiano Lonigro, aged 27, who emigrated to the United States from Licodia, Italy, in 1908
+- Sebastiano Lonigro, aged 27, who immigrated to the United States from Licodia, Italy, in 1908

-- Guiseppe Lonigro, aged 25, who emigrated to the United States from Calvera, Italy, in 1911
+- Guiseppe Lonigro, aged 25, who immigrated to the United States from Calvera, Italy, in 1911

 - Antonio Lonigro, aged 18, who settled in America from Capurso, Italy, in 1912